Nivekkb/SELF/SELF_DOCS/public/PUBLIC_TRANSPARENCY_REPORT_TEMPLATE.md

 ## Acknowledgments

-We acknowledge the contributions of our team members, external advisors, stakeholders, and users who help make SELF a safer and more transparent AI system.
-This report represents our ongoing commitment to accountability and continuous improvement.
+Acknowledgment is given to the external advisors, stakeholders, and users who help make SELF a safer and more transparent AI system.
+This report represents an ongoing commitment to accountability and continuous improvement.

 ---